WNortier/react-the-complete-guide/readmes/07-react-internals-functional-useeffect.md

 In your function you pass to your effect, so in this anonymous arrow function here in my case, you can return either nothing, so you don't have to have a return statement but if you add one, you can return a function here that will run after every render cycle.

+If you passed an empty array, useEffect will basically execute this function only when the component rendered and when it is unmounted (destroyed).

+> ### Remember we can have multiple useEffect() hooks

+So this is an extra bit of flexibility:

+- you have this cleanup function here and you can either let this run when the component gets destroyed by passing an empty array as a second argument or

+- it runs on every update cycle with no argument or

+- you pass a second argument which is an array that lists all the data this should watch and only when that data changes, it'll run the function in useEffect and it will then run the cleanup function too

 ```js
 import React, { useEffect } from 'react';
 import classes from './Cockpit.css';